Research group

 Beyond the histone code: searching for non-histone targets of Trithorax group methylases.

 Mutations in genes encoding Trithorax (Trx) and Ash1 proteins cause excessive Polycomb repression, severe developmental abnormalities and, in mammals, have been linked to multiple forms of cancer.
 In vitro, both Trx and Ash1 can methylate specific Lysines within histone H3.
-However, recent histone replacement experiments indicate that methylation of histone H3 is not how Ash1 or Trx stop Polycomb repression.
+However, histone replacement experiments indicate that methylation of histone H3 is not how Ash1 or Trx stop Polycomb repression.
 To understand the true mechanism we need to discover other proteins methylated by Ash1 and Trx.
 We aim to do this by combining biochemical approaches with the power of Drosophila genetics.

 Dorafshan E, Kahn TG, Glotov A, Savitsky M, Walther M, Reuter G, Schwartz YB.
 2019.
 Ash1 counteracts Polycomb repression independent of histone H3 Lysine 36 methylation.
 EMBO Rep 20: e46762. doi: 10.15252/embr.201846762.